- 28 Sep 2018

 3. Base Channel

 Next, place your base channel along with your modular office’s chalk outline.
 Included in your Panel Built office materials will be the required fasteners to attach the channel securely to the floor.
 Using 1/4″ Nylon anchors, fasten the channel to the concrete floor with fasteners spaced every 18″ on center.
 When fastening into a wooden floor, a 10″ Phillips pan head screw will be used.

 4. Starting Your Wall

-When starting a 4-wall system, begin in the comer, install the first panel with the edge even with interior comer point.
+When starting a 4-wall system, begin in the corner, install the first panel with the edge even with interior corner point.
 The panel can be guided into the base channel using the putty knives.
 Plumb panel in both directions, and secure to the base channel with #10 x 1 Yi” Pan Head Self Drilling Tek Screws.

 2 or 3 Wall Installation: When starting from an existing wall.
 Attach wall starts to existing wall using either nylon anchors or # 10 Pan Head screws, depending on the pre-existing wall material.
 Ensure that wall starts are plumb prior to final fastening.
 Place panel into the base channel and slide edge of the panel into wall start.